A reduced model for droplet dynamics with interfacial viscosity: Introduction

 Beyond surface tension effects, interfacial dynamics is often enriched by further complexities~\cite{fuller2012complex} that modify the balance of stresses between the bulk fluids.
 Among these, adsorption and desorption of surfactants can induce a dynamic surface tension and generate surface layers with non-negligible interfacial viscosity~\cite{sagis2011dynamic}.
 Interfacial viscosity introduces extra friction between the interface and the surrounding fluids, strongly influencing the deformation and relaxation of soft particles such as vesicles, capsules, and red blood cells~\cite{evans19891,hochmuth1979red,li2021similar,guglietta2020effects,guglietta2020lattice,guglietta2021loading}.
 Its role has also been demonstrated in drop breakup and capillary instabilities~\cite{PonceTorres2017surfact,luo2019influence,wee2020effects,herrada2021stability,graessel2021rayleigh,bacher2021rayleigh}, film stability~\cite{shen2018capillary}, and coalescence phenomena~\cite{ozan2019role,narsimhan2019shape}.
 Evidence of the effects of viscous interfaces motivates the inclusion of interfacial viscosity within reduced-order models of droplet dynamics.
 In this {letter}, we pursue this goal by a extending the MM model to account for viscous interfaces.
 For a clean droplet, the dimensionless surface stress tensor, $\boldsymbol{T}^{(\mathrm{S})}$, regulating the force balance across the droplet interface, receives contribution only from the surface tension, $\boldsymbol{T}^{(\mathrm{S})} = (1/\Ca) \boldsymbol{P}$, where {$\boldsymbol{P} = \boldsymbol{I} - \vec{\hat{n}}\vec{\hat{n}}$} is the tangential projection operator built from the unit normal $\vec{\hat{n}}$ to the interface~\cite{flumerfelt1980effects,narsimhan2019shape}.
 This stress term acts to minimize the local curvature of the interface.
-When the interface is viscous, an additional tangential stress appears, accounting for the resistance to shear and dilatational motion.
-We account for both \textit{shear} and \textit{dilatational} interfacial viscosities ($\mus$ and $\mud$, respectively).
-Their effects are introduced through the dimensionless Boussinesq numbers.
+When the interface is viscous, an additional tangential stress appears, accounting for the resistance to shear and dilatational motion. {We account for both \textit{shear} and \textit{dilatational} interfacial viscosities ($\mus$ and $\mud$, respectively): $\mus$ quantifies viscous dissipation associated with tangential (shear) surface flows, while $\mud$ quantifies dissipation associated with area changes (surface dilatation and compression).
+They become important when the interface is coated by surfactants, polymers, or proteins, in which case surface viscous stresses can compete with capillarity and significantly affect droplet deformation dynamics and breakup thresholds~\cite{PonceTorres2017surfact,sagis2011dynamic,luo2019influence,wee2020effects,herrada2021stability,graessel2021rayleigh,bacher2021rayleigh}.} {The effects of both interfacial viscosities} are introduced through the dimensionless Boussinesq numbers.
 Nondimensionalizing them with $\mu R$ ensures a consistent comparison between surface and bulk dissipative effects\footnote{Unlike bulk viscosity, interfacial viscosities have dimensions of momentum per unit length (Pa\ m\ s).}:

 For a Newtonian interface, the extra stress contribution due to the viscous interface is provided by the Boussinesq–Scriven law~\cite{Scriven1960,langevin2014rheology}: